 - Online reviews have indicated software unreliability and malfunction.

 COVID-19 is a disease caused by the SARS-CoV-2 virus.
 This virus strain attacks the respiratory system, and a cure for it is yet to be found.
 The need to mass test and obtain quick results is dire.
-The disease is highly contagious, and it is crucial to identify those infected so that they can be placed in quarantine to try and curb the spread.
+The disease is highly contagious, and it is crucial to identify those infected so they can be placed in quarantine to try and curb the spread.

 The choice of a PCR machine is determined by factors such as the population of patients that visit a hospital.
 Some machines are better suited to handle many samples in a given time, and some can even analyze different samples simultaneously.